-One of the masterpieces of Gaudí, Casa Batlló in located in the center of Barcelona.
+One of the masterpieces of Gaudí, Casa Batlló is located in the center of Barcelona.
 Locally called Casa dels Ossos (House of Bones) because of the exterior appearance, the artist wanted to avoid straight lines.

-The façade is decorated with a mosaic made of broken ceramic tiles (trencadís) with the most various colours.
+The façade is decorated with a mosaic made of broken ceramic tiles (trencadís) with the most varied colours.
 The roof is arched and mostly believes that the rounded features represent the lance of Saint George (patron saint of Catalonia).

 Casa Batlló was initially brought in 1900 by Josep Batlló.
 A few years later, they wanted a unique piece of work and a different house from anything so, they choose Gaudí to redesign all house.
 The building was completed refurbished in 1906.

 After the initial owner passed away, the house suffered continuous refurbishments.
 Finally, in 1995 the current owner decided to open the house to the public, and show to the world this beautiful architectural site.
 In 2002, the International Year of Gaudí, cultural visits started.

 Casa Batlló is a Unesco World Heritage site and one of the must see Gaudí buildings in Barcelona.
 It’s an exquisite work and modernism at its finest.

 Located on the Gràcia neighbourhood, Casa Vicens it was the first house that Gaudí designed as an architect.
 Built between 1883 and 1885 as a summer house for the Vicens family, today is a museum to raise awareness of Gaudí work.